mkwatson/PagePrompt/README.md

 # PagePrompt

-PagePrompt is a browser bookmarklet tool that extracts text content from webpages, YouTube transcripts, or PDFs and loads it into ChatGPT or Claude as a contextual prompt.
-It’s designed to handle any type of content, making it easier to start chat sessions with relevant context.
+PagePrompt is a browser bookmarklet tool that extracts all visible text content from webpages, YouTube transcripts, or PDFs and loads it into ChatGPT or Claude as a contextual prompt.
+Just visit a page and click the bookmarklet—no need to manually select content.

 ## Why Fork This Repo?

 To ensure full control over the script, we recommend forking this repository and hosting your own version of PagePrompt.
 By doing so, you avoid dependency on the original repository and eliminate the risk of unexpected changes.
 If updates are released, you can always pull them into your fork.

 ## Features
+- **One-Click Extraction**: Automatically captures all visible content on a page or PDF with a single click.
-- **Content Detection**: Automatically identifies content types such as general webpages, YouTube transcripts, and PDF files (manual selection needed).
+- **Content Detection**: Identifies content types such as general webpages, YouTube transcripts, and PDF files.
 - **Clipboard Integration**: Copies extracted content to the clipboard for easy pasting into chat windows.
 - **ChatGPT/Claude Ready**: Opens a new ChatGPT or Claude session with the content ready to be pasted as context.